jcoiner/memtest/README.md

  - Test SMP a little.
 Getting SMP fully stable is not a goal, it's still experimental, but let's not make it worse.
+   * works fine in VBox
+   * it's not the reloc.c assert, removing that doesn't help
+   * try removing addr_tst1 and also the sole ASSERT in main.c
+     - no luck, still hangs

  - Update the version number to 6.0.
 Where does the 5.01 print from?